DuoTen Pool Speaker

 In this buyer’s guide, we’ll review what you must consider when purchasing a floating pool speaker.

 As we’ve touched on, floating pool speakers are not high-end audio products that seek to cover broad frequency response ranges or be able to withstand falling down a flight of stairs.
 They are mostly novelty by design, but that doesn’t mean they can’t provide endless hours of fun.

 Not all battery requirements are the same.
-If you’re someone who spends only an hour or two in the pool and you’re looking to purchase a floating pool speaker for that use alone, you’ll be able to get by with most products on the market; however, if you’re someone who spends a lot of time in other areas of water, perhaps in a lake while out on holiday, you may want to make sure that your floating speaker is able to provide you with enough battery life for you and your friends to spend the day out in the water.
+If you’re someone who spends only an hour or two in the pool and you’re looking to purchase a floating pool speaker for that use alone, you’ll be able to get by with most products on the market; however, if you’re someone who spends a lot of time in other areas of water, perhaps in a lake while out on holiday, you may want to make sure that your floating speaker can provide you with enough battery life for you and your friends to spend the day out in the water.

 Something to look out for here is a lithium-ion battery.
-A well-integrated lithium-ion battery that can be recharged with a micro USB or regular USB cable is really convenient.
-You definitely do not want to have always to be buying batteries.
+A well-integrated lithium-ion battery that can be recharged with a micro USB or regular USB cable is convenient.
+You do not want to have always to be buying batteries.

 We found that the Poolmaster and the KingSom offer some of the best battery life on our list.

 As with any speaker, audio quality is something you’ll want to pay close attention to.
-However, when buying floating pool speakers, you should accept that they aren’t likely to be the same wide audio experience that you may find in many of the higher-end Bluetooth speakers on the market.
+However, when buying floating pool speakers, you should accept that they aren’t likely the same wide audio experience you may find in many of the higher-end Bluetooth speakers on the market.
 This is especially true for the frequency response ranges.